Is it over for the Congress? In the Delhi Assembly Election of 2020, the Congress failed to open a single account on the Results day.

 People rejected everything the Congress was perceived to represent – corruption, dynastic politics, poor governance, and lack of opportunities for younger leadership to emerge.

 As the Congress continued to watch helplessly, the Modi persona grew into a wave after the 2014 victory, when the victory margin saw him emerge as a giant killer.
-After that, in state after state, victories in assembly elections further cemented his position in people’s hearts and minds, and he was viewed as a decisive leader and a man of action.
+After that, in the state after state, victories in assembly elections further cemented his position in people’s hearts and minds, and he was viewed as a decisive leader and a man of action.

 Family ties, dynastic leadership